 During high school, Jake fronted the rock band Made In The Shade, after which he recorded his first solo album, “Ocean” in 2002.
 This collection of acoustic songs was released during his first year of college and serves as a farewell to his childhood home of Tacoma, Washington.

 From 2005-2011, Jake owned and managed Muse Music Cafe, a music venue and recording studio in Provo, Utah, where he organized events and produced recordings for hundreds of artists, including his own groups, Declaration and Adding Machines.

 While running the business, he also graduated from the BYU School of Music with a degree in Sound Recording and worked as a Sound Engineer at the LDS Motion Picture Studio and as a Global Marketing Intern at Sony Music Entertainment in New York City.

-In 2018, he released “Good Grief,” an album of original songs spanning across multi genres (rock, rock, piano pop, electronica).
+In 2018, he released “Good Grief,” an album of original songs spanning across multiple genres (rock, folk, piano pop, electronica).
 He played all the instruments himself and recorded everything in his home studio.

-He currently produces weekly episodes of Making Music with Jake Haws, a podcast which looks behind the scenes at the creative process of writing and recording music.
-He also performs as part of The Fab Folk, an acoustic Beatles tribute duo.
+He currently produces episodes of Making Music with Jake Haws, a podcast which looks behind the scenes at the creative process of writing and recording music.
+He also performs with his wife, Melissa, in the folk rock duo The Fab Folk.